M1st3r-G/Breakout/README.md

 # Breakout
-A Simple Breakout Game in Unity, made as learning Project during my Years at School of Games in Cologne
+A simple Breakout Game in Unity, made as learning Project during my years at School of Games in Cologne.

-Currently: 1.3.1
+The Task was to create A simple game, and that i have done.